garrandall/popular-music-data/tracks/halo-glee-cast.md

 ---

 Remember those walls I built
 Well, baby they're tumbling down
 They didn't even put up a fight
 They didn't even make a sound

 It's like I've been awakened
 Every rule I had you breakin'
 It's the risk that I'm takin'
 I ain't never gonna shut you out

 Everywhere I'm looking now
 I'm surrounded by your embrace
 Baby I can feel your halo

 And don't it feel good!

 I can feel your halo halo halo
 I can see your halo halo halo
-I can feel your halo halo halo (I'm walking on sunshine, wooah) I can see your halo halo halo (I'm walking on sunshine, wooah)
+I can feel your halo halo halo (I'm walking on sunshine, woah) I can see your halo halo halo (I'm walking on sunshine, woah)

 And don't it feel good!

-I used to think maybe you loved me now baby I'm sure And I just cant wait till the day when you knock on my door
+I used to think maybe you loved me now baby I'm sure And I just can't wait till the day when you knock on my door

 Oh now now!

-I'm walking on sunshine, wooah!
+I'm walking on sunshine, woah!
-I'm walking on sunshine, wooah!
+I'm walking on sunshine, woah!
-I'm walking on sunshine, wooah ohoh!
+I'm walking on sunshine, woah ohoh!
 And don't it feel good!

 I can feel your halo halo halo
 I can see your halo halo halo
 I can feel your halo halo halo
 I can see your halo halo halo

 I can feel your halo halo halo
 I can see your halo halo halo

 I can see your halo
 HALO!